Program: Bird Conservation (Lifelong Learning Class)

 Jamey Emmert is the Avian Education Coordinator for the Ohio Division of Wildlife.
 Since earning her Wildlife Management degree from Hocking College in 2003, she’s been passionately driving conservation and educational initiatives—most notably, the revitalized Lake Erie Birding Trail program.
 When she’s not leading workshops or collaborating on conservation projects, Jamey is out birding, traveling, hunting, fishing, artifact hunting, and gardening with native plants—often with her husband Greg and their two canine birders.

-Program: Bird Nerd Jeopardy with Tim Fairweather
+Monthly Program: Bird Nerd Jeopardy with Tim Fairweather

 Join us for a game of bird jeopardy.
 We will have snacks on the tables and prizes for the winners.
 Each table will be a team.
 This is a great program built by Steve Waller from a birding group in Michigan’s Upper Peninsula.